udacity/CarND-Advanced-Lane-Lines/writeup.md

                 [250, 720],         #bottomLeft
                 [1030, 720]])       #bottomRight
 ```
-The source points are gathered from a straight road distorted image by assuming a symmetric trapezoid around the ego lane as ROI.
+The source points are gathered from a straight road undistorted image by assuming a symmetric trapezoid around the ego lane as ROI.
 ![][trapezoid]

 The destination points are the wished positions of the line markings of straight ego lane in the birdsEye image: